gorkemuz/plant-idea/README.md

 ### Prerequisites

-You need just Node.js and terminal for "npm install"
+You need just Node.js and terminal

 ### Installing